JohnGarrido/ESTI002/README.md

 # ESTI002
-Repo for final project of ESTI002 @ Universidade Federal do ABC.
+Repo for final project of Digital Electronics @ Universidade Federal do ABC.